 How flaky test detection works

-Develocity identifies flaky tests in a single build and across multiple builds.
-For a single build, a test outcome is marked as FLAKY if it fails and succeeds within the execution of a single Gradle task, Maven goal, or Bazel target.
+if it fails and succeeds within the execution of a single Gradle task, Maven goal, Bazel target, or sbt task.
 When this occurs, flaky tests analysis becomes available in Build Scans and in the Develocity Tests Dashboard.

 This typically requires retrying failed tests, which is an industry-standard way to identify flaky tests.
 Develocity also detects flaky tests if no retry mechanism is set up or if the flaky test did not succeed within the configured retry limit.
 Tests that were executed and had different outcomes for the same task/goal inputs will be marked as cross-build flaky.